 Residents should contact the Department of Assessment before changing the name on their deed or certificate of shares and before changing their primary residence, as the exemption status may be impacted.

 The Hempstead Town Tax Office does not determine exemption eligibility.
-The information contained in this brochure is presented to the residents of the Town of Hempstead by the Receiver of Taxes for informational purposes only and is subject to change at any time without notice.
+The information contained on this web page is presented to the residents of the Town of Hempstead by the Receiver of Taxes for informational purposes only and is subject to change at any time without notice.